Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Numerical Results

 The array parameters for Figs. \ref{fig:kfactor_d}, \ref{fig:kfactor_rb} and \ref{fig:kfactor_ur} are $M\!=\!16$, $N\!=\!128$, $K\!=\!4$, $M_x\!=\!4$, $N_x\!=\!16$, $d_b\!=\!0.5$, and $d_r\!=\!0.1$.
-The two K-factors not being varied in each plot are set to 1 so that the LoS and NLoS component strengths are equal.
-The coloured lines designate the type of RIS design, while line types (given in black in the legend) designate the user locations.
+The two fixed K-factors in each plot are set to 1 so that the \gls{LoS} and \gls{NLoS} component strengths are equal.
+Note that RLU represents randomly located \glspl{UE} and 1 UC and 2 UCs represent one and two clusters of \glspl{UE}, respectively.